Managing the earth's energy resources

 If the increasing demand for a form of energy meant that the amount of resources would no longer meet the demand, then we would be talking about exhaustion.
 The main sources of non-renewable energy are fossil fuels and nuclear energy.

 Fossil fuels come from plant and marine organisms that lived millions of years ago.
 Residues of these organisms have been transformed by temperature, crustal activity and pressure.
 Fossil fuels, including oil, coal and natural gas, are the result of this long process.
-More information on magazininfo.net.
+More information on greencheapenergy.com.

 Uranium and nuclear energy